-Knowing the customer segmentation criteria is only half the equation.
-The next step is to fully integrate your own customer segments in your business.
-However, first you need to gather data specific to your company with a customer segmentation strategy, this can be done by:
+Knowing the customer segment criteria is only half the equation.
+The next step is to fully integrate your own customer segments into your business.
+However, first, you need to gather data specific to your company with a customer segmentation strategy, this can be done by:

 Identify the Target Market & Expectations

 Identify the target market by finding a common interest, goal or value among the target audience and dividing your customers up based on these categories.
 Targeting the market aids in the planning and organization of marketing strategies based on the market size and preferences of the target audience.

 It’s essential to figure out the target market’s needs and expectations in order for you to meet these requirements.